 These are not yet law.
 This new regulation would be executed by Executive Order by Governor O’Malley.
 As I understand it, all potential new Executive Orders must first be published in the Maryland Registrar.

-Personal injury lawyers in Maryland would welcome these new rules because (1) they will reduce some of the lien obligations many of our clients face and, (2) clear guidelines allow us to properly advise our clients as to what they can expect.
+Personal injury lawyers in Maryland would welcome these new rules because (1) they will reduce some lien obligations many of our clients face and, (2) clear guidelines allow us to properly advise our clients what they can expect.